 The LITC is directed by Sarah Narkiewicz.
 Sarah practiced as a tax attorney at The Stolar Partnership and Husch Blackwell prior to coming to Washington University in 2004.
 She helped found the Low Income Taxpayer Clinic in 2014.
-She currently serves as an Assistant Professor of Practice.
+She currently serves as the Associate Dean of Clinical Education.
 In addition to directing the LITC she also directs the Tax LL.M.
 Program.

-The LITC is also assisted by Dan Kempland, supervising attorney.
+The LITC is also assisted by Jennifer Stoll, supervising attorney.

 Typical Student Activities